Acupuncture is a branch of Traditional Chinese Medicine (TCM), an ancient system of healing, which has evolved over the last 3,000 years.

 Cupping is an ancient therapeutic method, in which cups made of glass, bamboo or plastic are applied to the skin.

-By briefly heating the cup or sucking out the air under the cup, local vacuum is created, with the goal of improving the local circulation, expelling pathogens, eliminating blood stagnation and relieving pain.
+By briefly heating the cup or sucking out the air under the cup vacuum is created, with the goal of improving the local circulation, expelling pathogens, eliminating blood stagnation and relieving pain.

 This method is very effective for improving and relieving shoulder, neck and back ache complaints as well as clearing viruses (like the common cold).